Guide to Work, Study, Travel and Living Abroad

 Knowing the local language can prove helpful in ways you would never anticipate.

 On one of my first visits to Brazil, I found myself at the airport in Salvador.
 It was early in the morning, the day after Carnaval.
 I went to the check-in counter but was informed that I first needed to pay the airport departure tax, which (of course) necessitated going to another counter.
-There a young government clerk, obviously not pleased with having to be on duty so early when she should be sleeping off the night before, greeted me in a perfunctory manner and quoted the fee.
+A young government clerk, obviously not pleased with having to be on duty so early when she should have been sleeping off the night before, greeted me perfunctory and quoted the fee.

-Opening my wallet, I was dismayed to find that I did not have enough of the local currency to pay the tax.
+Opening my wallet, I was dismayed that I did not have enough local currency to pay the tax.
 Could I pay in dollars?
 No, only in reais.
 Could I pay by credit card?
 No, cash only.
 Hmm.
 Was there an ATM at the airport?
 Yes, over there.

-A quick jaunt to the ATM revealed it to be emptied of cash.
-I wasn’t entirely surprised.
+A quick trip to the ATM revealed it to be emptied of cash.
+I wasn't entirely surprised.
 This was, after all, Salvador during Carnaval.
-The bank would not open for another two hours, well after my flight was scheduled to depart.
+The bank would not open for another two hours.
+But that was after my flight was scheduled to depart.

-I returned to the clerk, who greeted me with a quizzical look, as if to say, “OK, now what?”
+I returned to the clerk, who greeted me quizzically as if to say, "OK, now what?"

 I looked at her, shrugged with my palms upward, and said in my best carioca accent, “Num dá pra dá um jeitinho?” which is Brazilian slang for “Isn’t there some little way around this?”